PPontarolo/Number-Guesser/README.md

 >CraigBin is going to be a number guesser but is doing it with the binary numbers. the range is 1-1024.</br>
 >Goal: to have CraigBin guess average be under 9.6 </br>
 >

-## Findings on Craig.
-<b>8/12</b>: As I am designing and perfecting Craig, I am starting to realize that lowering the number of guesses will be almost impossible with a random num guesser.
-The main component I can change is the run time.
-I will keep trying to get the guess attempts lowered but I will also start focusing on the run time. </br>

-Though a shorter run time would be impressive, also not consistent, just like the guess attempts. </br>

-<b>8/14</b>: After doing Research I have found that 10 is the highest number of guesses someone needs to make while doing the most effective way of finding that number.
-The process is starting at 500, like Craig2.py, but keeps changing the range in half.
-This will make the formula (low+high)/2 (Average) till the number is found. </br>

-Craig3 works under 1-10 tries.
-He does the formula above and works great.
-I am using the library math to round the numbers up or down based on rounding rules. </br>

 ## User Guess